sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 ## Approve users who want to join

-User approval means that when a user signs in, they need to be approved by an admin before they have full access to the marketplace.
+User approval means that when a user signs up, they need to be approved by an admin before they have full access to the marketplace.

-On public marketplaces, this means that users pending approval can view listings and public user profiles, but they cannot post listings or initiate transactions.
+On public marketplaces, this means that users pending approval can view listings and other users' profiles, but they cannot post listings or initiate transactions.
 On private marketplaces, users pending approval can only view their own profile – they cannot view any other marketplace data.